The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/faq.md

       However, if you know your target kill time and are certain that the delays will **not** cost a use on the fight, then it is perfectly acceptable to do so.
 Just be aware that delaying is **never** worth it if you end up with one fewer cast on the encounter because of it, *especially* in the case of High Jump and Mirage Dive.
-  - question: Do we still delay Life of the Dragon?
+  - question: What does delaying Life of the Dragon mean?
     answer: >-
+      You will enter Life of the Dragon (LotD) with your next cast of Geirskogul after accruing two dragon eyes through Mirage Dive.
+You delay the LotD by using Geirskogul before the second Mirage Dive. \

+      For example: You gain the first eye in your opener and the second one 30 seconds later.
+You could enter LotD at this point but your buffs are still on cooldown.
+By using Geirskogul before the second Mirage Dive you will sit on two eyes for another 30 seconds without being in LotD.

       With a 60s recast on Lance Charge we will ideally delay every life window.
-      The arrangement of Geirskogul and High Jump in the Opener remains this way forever, with every odd landing immediately after Lance Charge Lance Charge, Dragon Sight and Battle Litany and entering Life.
-As such, we no longer need to think about early/late life and double life windows are a thing of the past.
+The arrangement of Geirskogul and High Jump in the Opener remains this way forever, with every odd one landing immediately after Lance Charge or Lance Charge, Dragon Sight and Battle Litany and entering Life.

-      If a specific fight doesn't allow delayed life windows we will adapt to that in the (Re-)Opener.
-Please refer to the [Encounter Tips](https://www.thebalanceffxiv.com/jobs/melee/dragoon/ "Encounter Tips") section for fight specific Openers and rotation tips.
+      Specific fights may not allow a delayed life due to unfortunate phase timings.
+We have to adapt the (Re-)Opener in that case and use Mirage Dive before Geirskogul to enter life right away.

+      This also applies to the last life in a fight.
+Do not lose out on Nastrond or Stardiver casts by delaying a life when the boss is about to die!
   - question: Should I double up Chaos Thrust on two targets?
 What about three?
     answer: >-
-      The short answer is yes - -if you have two targets that will both be active for > 30 seconds, you want to alternate targets, maintaining Chaos Thrust on both:
+      The short answer is yes - if you have two targets that will both be active for > 30 seconds, you want to alternate targets, maintaining Chaos Thrust on both:

-      Raiden Thrust - Disembowel - Chaos Thrust - Wheeling Thrust - Fang and Claw - Raiden Thrust - Disembowel - Chaos Thrust - Wheeling Thrust - Fang and Claw
+      Raiden Thrust - Disembowel - Chaotic Spring - Wheeling Thrust - Fang and Claw - Raiden Thrust - Disembowel - Chaotic Spring - Wheeling Thrust - Fang and Claw

       If any Life Surge comes up in these scenarios, just use it on a Fang and Claw that has a positional hit, as it has no effect on the damage-over-time effect of Chaos Thrust.
-This rotation has approximately a 3% gain over the usual rotation if you have two targets to spread Chaos Thrust on.
+This rotation has approximately a 3% gain over the usual rotation if you have two targets to spread Chaotic Spring on.

-      When extending to three targets, if they're all within range, you actually want to swap to your AoE rotation (Draconian Fury / Sonic Thrust / Coerthan Torment).
+      When extending to three targets, if they're all within range, you actually want to swap to your AoE rotation (Draconian Fury / Sonic Thrust / Coerthan Torment) and use Life Surge on Coerthan Torment.
 authors:
   - Balance-DRG-Staff
 ---